-Parameter Description Serial Port Auto Logout Select the logout time used for the console interface.
+Darameter Description Parameter Description Serial Port Auto Logout Select the logout time used for the console interface.
 This automatically logs the user out after an idle period of time as defined.
-Choose from the following options: 2 Minutes, 5 Minutes, 10 Minutes, 15 Minutes, or Never.
-Serial Port Baud Rate Select the baud rate used for the console interface.
-This automatically logs the user out after an idle period of time as defined.
-Choose from the following options: 9600, 19200, 38400, or 115200 .
+Choose from the following options: 2 Minutes, 5 Minutes, 10 Minutes, 15 Minutes or Never.
+Serial Port Baud Rate Fixed at 115200.
 MAC Address Aging Time This field specifies the length of time a learned MAC Address will remain in the forwarding table without being accessed (that is, how long a learned MAC Address is allowed to remain idle).
 The default age-out time for the Switch is 300 seconds.
 To change this, type in a different value representing the MAC address age-out time in seconds.
-The Aging Time can be set to any value between 300 and 1,000,000 seconds.
+The Aging Time can be set to any value between 10 and 1,000,000 seconds.
 IGMP Snooping To enable system-wide IGMP Snooping capability select Enabled .
 IGMP snooping is Disabled by default.
 Enabling IGMP snooping allows you to specify use of a multicast router only (see below).
 To configure IGMP Snooping for individual VLANs, use the IGMP Snooping page under the IGMP folder.
-Multicast Router Only If this option is enabled and IGMP Snooping is also enabled, the switch forwards all multicast traffic to a multicast-enabled router.
+Multicast Router Only If this option is enabled and IGMP Snooping is also enabled, the switch forwards all multicast traffic to a multicast-enabled router only.
 Otherwise, the switch will forward all multicast traffic to any IP router.
 Telnet Status Telnet configuration is Enabled by default.
 If you do not want to allow configuration of the system through Telnet choose Disabled .
 Web Status Web-based management is Enabled by default.
 If you choose to disable this by selecting Disabled , you will lose the ability to configure the system through the web interface as soon as these settings are applied.
 RMON Status Remote monitoring (RMON) of the switch is Enabled or Disabled here.
 GVRP Use this pull-down menu to Enable or Disable GVRP on the switch.
-Asymmetric Vlan Use this pull-down menu to Enable or Disable asymmetric VLANs on the switch.
 Link Aggregation Algorithm The algorithm that the switch uses to balance the load across the ports that make up the port trunk group is defined by this definition.
-Choose Source Address, Destination Address, or Both.
+Choose Source Address, Destination Address or Both.
 (See Link Aggregation).
-Switch 802.1x Use this pull-down menu to Enable or Disable 802.1x functions on the switch.
+Switch 802.1x Enables or disables 802.1x VLANs; default is Disabled.
+Auth Protocol Fixed at Radius Eap.
+HOL Prevention State Enables or disables HOL (Head of Line) prevention; default is Enabled.
+Jumbo Frame Enables or disables Jumbo Frame acceptance; default is Disabled.
+Syslog State Enables or disables Syslog State; default is Disabled.